 TSH serves as an average read out over the previous four to six weeks of thyroid levels but it doesn’t give the full picture on its own.

 As you pass me a leaflet about anxiety for the blood pressure, diet for the constipation and weight gain and suggest yet another drug to mask the migraines, I feel hopeless.
 I wonder why I even bother coming to you, when it uses up so much of my energy; physically, socially, mentally and emotionally.

 When you’re telling me that the test results show I am ‘fine’ and so it must therefore all be in my mind, what you fail to realise is that the test results should only form part of my treatment and diagnosis.

 Lingering symptoms suggest that further testing needs to be done, but if you’re not sure yourself, refer to me to a specialist or suggest that I see another doctor at the practise who may be more help to me.

-If someone close to you – your other half, parent or child – was presenting these symptoms and ongoing issues, despite ‘normal’ test results, would you tell them it was all in their mind and that they just have to move on?
-Would you pump another drug down their throat to mask it?
+If someone close to you – your partner, parent or child – was presenting these symptoms and ongoing issues, despite ‘normal’ test results, would you tell them it was all in their mind and that they just have to move on?
 I didn’t think so.

 You’re a doctor, and doctors are supposed to show care and empathy.
 You’re supposed to want to help me.
 Implying that I am somewhat mad or in a sense, lying, is not what a doctor’s response should be.